hellmarbecker/blog/_drafts/selective-bulk-upserts-in-apache-druid.markdown

 This tutorial uses only two input sources, but generally you could have more than two.
 A delegate input source can be any input source, but with one important restriction: all input sources that need an `inputFormat` have to share the same `inputFormat`.

-This means that as soon as file-shaped input sources are involved, the all have to share the same format.
+This means that as soon as file-shaped input sources are involved, the all have to be the same format.
 But you can freely combine file-shaped input with Druid reindexing, and probably also with SQL input (although I haven't tested that.)

 Here is the combine clause for our tutorial: